BobbyBurnsy/UHDC/HONOR_CODE.md

 ---

 ### ☕ Support the Developer
-If you are an individual user who uses the Community tier but wants to say thank you, you can drop a one-time tip via [GitHub Sponsors] to buy me a coffee.
+If you are an individual user who uses the Community tier but wants to say thank you, you can drop a one-time tip via https://github.com/sponsors/BobbyBurnsy to buy me a coffee.
 Your support is always appreciated!

 ---